cs-util-com/cscore/README.md

 Assert.Same(myClass1Singleton, myClass1); // Its the same object reference
 ```

-Another extended example usage can be found in `InjectionTests.ExampleUsage2()`
+Another extended example usage can be found in [`InjectionTests.ExampleUsage2()` (see here)](https://github.com/cs-util-com/cscore/blob/master/CsCore/xUnitTests/src/com/csutil/tests/InjectionTests.cs#L40)

 ## JSON Parsing
 - The `JsonWriter` and `JsonReader` interfaces are an abstraction that should be flexiable enough to be used for most usecases.
-- The underlying implementation can easily be swapped of needed and the default implementation uses [Json.NET](https://github.com/JamesNK/Newtonsoft.Json).
+- The underlying implementation can easily be swapped if needed and the default implementation uses [Json.NET](https://github.com/JamesNK/Newtonsoft.Json).

 ```cs
 class MyClass1 { // example class with a field and a property